Los Angeles pass and card

 - in general if you don't have a defined itinerary and no clear ideas about what to see, or conversely have well defined N number of attractions

-Validity and refunds for Los Angeles Explorer Pass.
+Validity and refunds

 CityPASS Los Angeles

-The CityPass is a pass that allows me to visit 4 attractions in Los Angeles, and I can make it up at the time of purchase by choosing 1 top attraction (from 3 possibilities), to which I can combine an additional 3 attractions of my choice from a predefined list of 7 possibilities.
+The CityPass is a pass that allows me to visit 4 attractions in Los Angeles, and I can customize it at the time of purchase by choosing 1 top attraction (from 3 possibilities), to which I can combine an additional 3 attractions of my choice from a predefined list of 7 possibilities.
 In a moment let's see in detail how this works.

-How does City Pass Los Angeles work?
+How does City Pass work?

 Since it activates, with the visit to the first attraction I have 9 days to visit all the others included in the pass.

-How is the CityPass Los Angeles composed?
+How is the CityPass composed?

 There are 3 options for choosing the first attraction, the one to decide on right away: